 CARDBOARD PAINTINGS

 This series of oil on canvas paintings employs the trompe l'oeil technique, which translates to "fool the eye."
 Dating back to ancient Greece and Rome, this method creates an optical illusion of a real object on a flat surface.
-Maya meticulously hand-paints every detail to trick the viewer into believing they are looking at real cardboard boxes, capturing the color of the cardboard, the glossy sheen of packing tape, and the intricate designs of handling stickers.
+So no, that’s not a real fragile sticker you see, it’s an oil painting!

 **Custom cardboard paintings are available upon request.